 - Whipping the egg whites vigorously until the mixture is frothy will help to end up with light and fluffy tortilla.

-Also keep in mind that the skillet or pan must be deep enough to contain all the potatoes.
+Also, keep in mind that the skillet or pan must be deep enough to contain all the potatoes.
 I like to use a skillet with sloping sides to give the tortilla its shape, which is round.
 You can also create this shape tucking the edges under, with a spatula, after flipping it.

 I wanted to crank things up a notch by adding McCormick freshly ground black pepper … the perfect touch!
 McCormick spices never fail me, for that reason they are an essential ingredient in most of my recipes.

-Taste the glorious tortilla Española for yourself, and see why this dish is one of our all time favorites.
+Taste the glorious tortilla Española for yourself, and see why this dish is one of our all-time favorites.

 - 2 cups extra virgin oil olive

-- 2 small onions halved and thinly sliced
+- 2 small onions, halved and thinly sliced

-- 2 teaspoons salt separate
+- 2 teaspoons salt divided

-- McCormick freshly ground black pepper to taste
+- McCormick freshly ground black pepper, to taste

-- 7 eggs separated
+- 7 eggs, separated

-In a large bowl add the eggs white and whisk vigorously until the mixture is frothy and increased in size, about 3 minutes.
+- In a large bowl add the eggs white and whisk vigorously until the mixture is frothy and increased in size, about 3 minutes.
 Stir in egg yolks, and the remaining teaspoon of salt; mix until incorporated.
 Add potatoes with onion and mix.

 Slightly heat the oil in the skillet over low heat.
 Add the eggs and potatoes mixture.
 Cover and cook for 10-15 minutes, or until the tortilla is almost set.
-Check that the tortilla is cooked on the bottom and not sticking to skillet.
+Check that the tortilla is cooked on the bottom and not sticking to the skillet.
 Invert tortilla using a large plate, then slide it back into the skillet and cook the other side for 5 -8 minutes, or until fully cooked.

-Cut the tortilla and serve warm or at room temperature.
+- Cut the tortilla and serve warm or at room temperature.